-- A. Grant Application Face Sheet:
+A. Grant Application Coversheet (Face Sheet)

+The first page of the application is the Grant Application Coversheet.
+Use of the Grant Application Coversheet template form is required.
+Complete the following items.

-- 1. Grant Program: Comprehensive Community Corrections Act (CCCA) and Pretrial Services Act (PSA) Grant.
+Grant Program: Comprehensive Community Corrections Act (CCCA) and Pretrial Services Act (PSA) Grant.

-- 2. Congressional District: Leave blank.
+Congressional District: Leave blank.

-- 3. Applicant: Name of the City or County of the Administrative and Fiscal Agent applying for the grant.
+Applicant: Name of the City or County of the Administrative and Fiscal Agent applying for the grant.

-- 4. Faith Based Organization: Select No.
+Faith Based Organization: Select No.

-- 5. Applicant FIN: Federal Identification Number for the Administrative and Fiscal Agent, not the jail or agency.
+Applicant FIN: Federal Identification Number for the Administrative and Fiscal Agent, not the jail or agency.

-- 6. Best Practice: Leave blank.
+Best Practice: Leave blank.

-- 7. Jurisdiction(s) Served and Zip Codes: List all jurisdictions which the project will operate. - 8.
-Program Title: Check the appropriate category Community Corrections, Pretrial Services or both. - 9.
-Certified Crime Prevention Community: Is your locality a DCJS Certified Crime Prevention Community? - 10.
-Grant Period: July 1, 2019 to June 30, 2020. - 11.
+Jurisdiction(s) Served and Zip Codes: List all jurisdictions for which the project will operate.

+Program Title: Check the appropriate category - Community Corrections, Pretrial Services or both.

+Certified Crime Prevention Community: Not applicable to this application.

+Grant Period: July 1, 2020 to June 30, 2021.

 DUNS Number: Provide your locality's or organization's Data Universal Numbering System (DUNS) number.
 The DUNS number is a unique nine-character identification number issued by Dun and Bradstreet.
-If you do not have a DUNS number, go to http://fedgov.dnb.com/webform - 12.
-Type of Application: Select Continuation. - 13.
-Rural, Urban, Suburban: Select the check the box that best describes your locality. - 14.
-Project Director: Name and contact information for the person who will have day-to-day responsibility for managing the project and who will be the contact if DCJS needs project-related information. - 15.
-Project Administrator: This is the County Administrator or City Manager (Administrative and Fiscal Agent) who oversees the management of the grant. - 16.
-Finance Officer: Name and contact information for the person responsible in the locality for fiscal management of the funds associated with this grant. - 17.
-Signature of Project Administrator: The County Administrator, City Manager, Town Manager, or Mayor must sign the application in the designated location. - 18.
-Brief Project Description: In 100 words or less, provide a description of the program. - 19.
+If you do not have a DUNS number, go to http://fedgov.dnb.com/webform.

+Type of Application: Select Continuation.

+Rural, Urban, or Suburban: Select the check the boxes that best describes your locality.

+Project Director: Name and contact information for the person who will have day-to-day responsibility for managing the project and who will be the contact if DCJS needs project-related information.

+Project Administrator: List the County Administrator or City Manager (Administrative and Fiscal Agent) who oversees the management of the grant and has authority to commit the organization, locality, or state agency to complying with all the terms of the grant application, including the provision of the required match.

+Finance Officer: Name and contact information for the person responsible in the locality for fiscal management of the funds associated with this grant.

+Provide email addresses, phone numbers, and mailing address (including and plusfour zip code) for each of the three people listed above.

+Signature of Project Administrator: The County Administrator, City Manager, Town Manager, or Mayor must sign the application in the designated location.

+Brief Project Description: In 100 words or less, provide a description of the program.

 Project Budget Summary: Report the amount of state funds requested from the itemized budget forms by category (e.g., Personnel, Supplies and Other) and by funding category (e.g., Pretrial Services or Local Community-based Probation) on the application face sheet.
 Total all category budgets in the last column.
 Include the total local funds and fees that support this project on the bottom line only; do not include local funds and fee totals in the "Local Match" or "Total Requested" column.
-All amounts must be rounded to the nearest dollar. - B. Project Description: Provide a brief abstract of the program, including any relevant performance data or agency evaluation procedures used that demonstrates that the agency's activities, policies and practices contribute to the reduction of recidivism for probation and the reduction of misconduct (failure to appear or new arrest) for pretrial services. - C. Project Itemized Budget and Narrative: The program budget is a vital part of the grant application.
-Separate itemized budget forms and narratives must be completed for CCCA and PSA components.
+Round all amounts to the nearest dollar.

+B. Project Description: Provide a brief abstract of the program, including any relevant performance data or agency evaluation procedures used that demonstrates that the agency's activities, policies and practices contribute to the reduction of recidivism for probation and the reduction of misconduct (failure to appear or new arrest) for pretrial services.
+This portion may be four pages in length.

+C. Project Itemized Budget and Narrative: Complete separate itemized budget forms and narratives for CCCA and PSA components.
 The budget narrative should explain the reason for each requested budget item and provide the calculation basis for its cost.
 All requested items must be justified and related to the operations of CCCA/PSA or they may not be funded.
 Staff, services, office space, or supplies shared across the CCCA and PSA projects should be appropriately split and identifiable in the narrative and itemized budget forms.